 - Joining a society opens opportunities to meet people with the same interests and go on the Uni’s famous socials on a Wednesday.

-- Every Tuesday there is a Quiz night at the Pear Tree at St Johns campus.
+- Every Tuesday there is a Quiz night at the Hangar at St John’s Campus.

-- There is always a Karaoke Night on a Friday in Pear Tree at St Johns campus.
+- There is always a Karaoke Night on a Friday in the Hangar at St Johns Campus.

 When it comes down to it, you still need to do your assignments around everything else.
 This can be hard to do while you are around your new friends and other people partying in the flats around you.

-- Well the Uni have thought about this too and offer a 24-Hour usage of the Pearson building over 7 days a week.
+- Well the Uni have thought about this too and offer a 24-Hour usage of the Peirson Building over 7 days a week.